open-telemetry/opentelemetry-specification/specification/trace/api.md

 Tracing API MUST provide at least the following operations on `TraceState`:

 * Get value for a given key
-* Add a new key/value pair
+* Create a copy with an added key/value pair
-* Update an existing value for a given key
+* Create a copy with an updated value for an existing key
 * Delete a key/value pair

 These operations MUST follow the rules described in the [W3C Trace Context specification](https://www.w3.org/TR/trace-context/#mutating-the-tracestate-field).